absieee/Text.Analytics/README.md

 # Text Mining

-# Purpose
+# Purpose:
-Data Mining Individual Coursework
+COMP6237 Data Mining Individual Coursework

-#Aim
+# Aim:
-Use exploratory and descriptive data mining techniques to determine how 24 texts are related to one another.
+Apply exploratory and descriptive data mining techniques on a set of 24 documents to determine how they are related to each other.

+# Results
-#Multi-Dimensional Scaling
+## Multi-Dimensional Scaling

-#Heirarchical Clustering
+## Heirarchical Clustering

-#K-Means Clustering
+## K-Means Clustering